kruize/kruize-demos/monitoring/local_monitoring/kafka_demo/README.md

 ## Demo workflow

-- Reserve a namespace in ephemeral cluster
-- Update Bonfire config with the Kruize image
-- Pull the ros-ocp-backend repo
+- Start the bulk service
-- Update the kruize-clowdapp file with the current namespace details
+- Once completed, get the route of the kruize pod
+- Setup kafka consumer client locally
+- Get the TLS certificate from the server running the Kafka cluster
-- Deploy the application
+- Get the Kafka endpoint from the cluster
-- Create metric profile by API using the route
-- Invoke Bulk API request to initiate the bulk flow
-- Start Consuming the message from the recommendations-topic
+- Run the local kafka consumer using the certificate file generated to start Consuming the message from the recommendations-topic

 To begin exploring the Kafka flow, follow these steps: